Six ways to a cheap last-minute holiday

 3. Travel off-peak

 If you’re planning a city break, although you might want to avoid a downpour, you’ll probably be happy to not have the sun glaring down on you all day – which means you can travel outside of peak times, making your trip cheaper.
-For example, average temperatures in Seville, Spain, can reach 25°C, and around 20°C in Italy in April, according to CN Traveller
+For example, average temperatures in Seville, Spain, can reach 25°C, and around 20°C in Italy in April, according to CN Traveller.

 4. Let the train take the strain

 Remember, you don’t always have to rely on flights.
 You can hop on the Eurostar and reach popular cities in Europe, such as Paris, Amsterdam and Brussels.
 Prices typically start from £39 one way but, again, the day and time you travel will impact what you pay.
-It’s always worth comparing flight prices with Eurostar to see which one comes out cheaper.
-Boland said: “If you can, try to wait for a Eurostar sale, which comes along at least every couple of months and usually brings the cheapest fares.”
+It’s always worth comparing flight prices with Eurostar to see which comes out cheaper.
+Boland says: “If you can, try to wait for a Eurostar sale, which comes along at least every couple of months and usually brings the cheapest fares.”

 5. Don’t fly direct for long-haul travel